Rungutan/rungutan-actions/README.md

 This workflow will run a load test using Rungutan against your own platform based on a test case that you version in your own repository.

+Check out the official platform here: https://rungutan.com

-For more information see: https://docs.rungutan.com/Integrations/#github-actions
+For more information on how to set up GitHub Integrations, read more here: https://docs.rungutan.com/Integrations/#github-actions

 ## Running the load test without waiting for it to finish